 - In line with this evolving regulatory framework the market for Ineratec is growing massively: A study by the World Energy Council shows that global demand for synthetic fuels can easily rise up to 20,000 TWh in the long term (by 2050 and beyond), including all Power-to-X technologies.
 This corresponds to around 50% of today’s global demand for crude oil.

 - With Ineratec we consciously invest in hardware as a way to tackle climate mitigation.
 Electricity-based fuels need to find their pathway from laboratory to industrial production as quickly as possible.
 By investing in Ineratec we directly support this transition.

 Science-based impact assessment

-Ineratec generates significant impact in key environmental categories important to Planet A, in this case climate mitigation and resource savings.
+Ineratec generates significant impact in key environmental categories, in this case climate mitigation and resource savings.
 E-products are a viable option for the decarbonization of hard to decarbonize industries currently depending on fossil resources.
 They also are a suitable replacement in areas of the transport sector in which the direct use of electricity is unlikely to be technically feasible even in the future — for example aviation and long-distance shipping.
-Life cycle assessments of PtX technologies demonstrate these positive effects.
+Our LCA shows that INERATEC PtL can save 63% CO2e on average compared to a fossil reference product.
+Life cycle assessments of PtX technologies document these positive effects.